- What is Network Engineering?

 One of the leading factors that can affect the average salary of the employee is experience.
 The greater the number of years of experience a network engineer has, the higher will be the annual income.

-Experience matters as it reflects your knowledge about the role and working of the industry.
+Experience matters as it reflects your knowledge about the role and workings of the industry.
 More years of experience gives you a benefit over a fresher, as you have an in-depth understanding of how the market works.

 The average salary for a fresher network engineer (less than 1 year of experience) in India is ₹253,702 per annum.